Aviva Stadium: Club competition

 The stadium also hosts some home games for Leinster when the RDS Arena's smaller capacity does not satisfy demand.
 Leinster won their opening home game in the Aviva against Munster 13–9, in the Celtic League (now United Rugby Championship) season, in front of a then record league attendance of 50,645.
 This league record was exceeded on 29 March 2014 when Leinster again beat Munster, 22–18, in front of 51,700 people.

 Leinster won their first Heineken Cup game in the stadium 24–8, against Clermont Auvergne in a pool game during the 2010–11 season.
 During Leinster's successful run to the Heineken Cup title that season, they took their quarter-final and semi-final matches to the stadium, defeating Leicester Tigers and Toulouse respectively.
 Ulster took their 2012 Heineken Cup semi-final to the stadium as well, defeating Edinburgh.

-The 2013 Heineken Cup Final took place in the stadium on 18 May 2013 where Toulon beat Clermont Auvergne 16–15.
-The Heineken Cup final had last been held in Dublin in 2003 when Toulouse beat Perpignan 22–17 at Lansdowne Road.
+The 2013 Heineken Cup final took place in the stadium on 18 May 2013 where Toulon beat Clermont Auvergne 16–15.
+The Heineken Cup final had last been held in Dublin in 2003, when Toulouse beat Perpignan 22–17 at Lansdowne Road in front of 28,600.

-Updated 21 January 2023
+The stadium hosted a second European Champions Cup final in 2023 when La Rochelle beat Leinster 27–26.